tmpvar/tmpvar.com/content/articles/c-as-a-scripting-language-part-1/index.md

 date = 2020-02-01
 +++

-In Javascript land, we are pampered with hot code reloading machinery.
-Not only that, but you can "run" a `.js` file via `node path/to/file.js`.
+Those familiar with web development will probably have used some form of hot module reloading.
+This dramatically reduces the development to test iteration time.
+It is also very common to run a Javascript file via `node path/to/file.js` or similar.
 Since I've been preferring C/C++ lately, how can these conveniences be ported to a lower-level language?

 <!-- more -->